bazrafkan/google_place/README.md

 # google_place

-A Flutter plugin that provides a [Google Place API](https://developers.google.com/places/web-service/intro).
+A Flutter plugin for iOS and Android that provides a [Google Place API](https://developers.google.com/places/web-service/intro).

 ## Preview